Concerns? Contact Us

 Will I be safe?

 Crime is an unfortunate reality in South Africa.
 It is also one of the reasons Volunteering Cape Town exists: give the youth and children love and we change the future.
 The volunteering house itself is equipped with state-of-the-art security systems and in 5 years we’ve not had a problem, but vigilance is key.

 What does my fee include?

-Your fee includes most of what you’ll need except for personal spending money eg. restaurants, and also trips outside of the volunteering projects, for example sightseeing trips on a Sunday.
-(Sunday is do-what-floats-your-boat day).
+Your fee includes most of what you’ll need except for personal spending money eg. restaurants.

 How will I get around?